William Lowell Hill: Later career

+Death and burial

+Hill died of a self-inflicted gunshot wound at age 66 on August 2, 1922, at the Portsmouth Naval Shipyard.
+He is buried at the Lindenwood Cemetery in Stoneham, Massachusetts.

+Personal life

 Hill's first wife was F. Blanche Hedden of Troy, New York, whom he married in 1881.
 After Blanche's death, he married Katherine Sweetser on February 3, 1917; she had been his first wife's best friend.
 He was an active freemason while living in Portsmouth, joining a lodge there in 1905.